docker/docs/docker-for-ibm-cloud/registry.md

 ## Docker Trusted Registry

 [Docker Trusted Registry (DTR)](/datacenter/dtr/2.4/guides/) is a private registry that runs on a Docker EE cluster.
 Once deployed, you can use the DTR GUI or Docker CLI to manage your Docker images.
-Set up DTR to save images on external storage.
+You must set up DTR to save images on external storage.
 Use DTR when you need a secure image registry that's integrated with Docker EE UCP.

-Before you can use DTR, [configure DTR to use IBM Cloud Object Storage](dtr-ibm-cos.md) to securely store your images externally.
+DTR uses IBM Cloud Object Storage to securely store your images externally.
+By default, an IBM Cloud Object Storage Swift account and `dtr-container` is created during [cluster provisioning](#administering-swarms.md#create-swarms).
+If you prevented the `dtr-container` from creating with the `--disable-dtr-storage` parameter, then [configure DTR to use IBM Cloud Object Storage S3](dtr-ibm-cos.md).

 ## IBM Cloud Container Registry